 Consecutive sentences.
 When sentences run consecutively, defendants have to finish serving the sentence for one offense before they start serving the sentence for any other offense.

 If a defendant is convicted of a number of crimes that carry lengthy prison terms, the difference between consecutive and concurrent sentences can be tremendous.
 The same factors that judges tend to consider when deciding on the severity of a sentence (for example, a defendant’s past record) also affect their decisions on whether to give concurrent or consecutive sentences.
-Some criminal statutes, however, require that the sentence for that crime be served consecutively to any other crime committed in the same incident.
+Some criminal statutes, however, require that the sentence for the crime in question be served consecutively to any other crime committed in the same incident.

-(To learn about what judges consider -- mitigating and aggravating factors -- when imposing sentences, see Learning the Sentence for the Charged Crime.)
+(To learn about what judges consider—mitigating and aggravating factors—when imposing sentences, see Learning the Sentence for the Charged Crime.)

 Example 2: Same case.
 Haydn’s forgery conviction was in Michigan.
-At the time of the Michigan conviction, Haydn was already serving a sentence in Indiana for forgeries committed in Indiana.
+At the time of the Michigan conviction, Haydn was already serving a sentence in Indiana for forgeries committed there.
 (Indiana turned Haydn over to Michigan temporarily to stand trial.)
 When the Michigan judge sentences Haydn on the Michigan forgeries, Haydn’s attorney can ask the Michigan court to allow Haydn to serve the Michigan sentence concurrently with the Indiana sentence.
 If the judge agrees, every day that Haydn serves in Indiana will count as though it were served in Michigan.

 Double Punishment for a Single Act

 Sometimes, a sentencing judge can legally give just a single sentence to a defendant who is convicted of separate crimes.
 This comes up when the state has forbade "double punishment" for convictions that result from a single unlawful act.
 For example, assume that a defendant sets a house on fire in an attempt to kill the occupants.
 The defendant may be convicted both of arson and attempted murder, but could probably be given only a single sentence.
 Typically, the sentence would be for the more serious crime, which in this instance would probably be attempted murder.
-See, for example, Ca. Penal Code Section 654(a): "An act or omission that is punishable in different ways by different provisions of law shall be punished under the provision that provides for the longest potential term of imprisonment, but in no case shall the act or omission be punished under more than one provision."
+See, for example, California Penal Code Section 654(a): "An act or omission that is punishable in different ways by different provisions of law shall be punished under the provision that provides for the longest potential term of imprisonment, but in no case shall the act or omission be punished under more than one provision."